The World Cup hosts' complex relationship with football

 What made those scenes in Melbourne all the more shocking was the fact they took place barely two weeks after a fleeting yet poignant moment of Australian footballing Nirvana.

-As the little-favoured Socceroos somehow forced their way into the round of 16 at Qatar 2022, bowing out after a valiant showing against eventual champions Argentina, tens of thousands of fans created viral scenes of early-morning rhapsody in Sydney and Melbourne's public squares, which coach Graham Arnold showed in his locker room to motivate the players.
+As the little-favoured Socceroos somehow forced their way into the round of 16 at Qatar 2022, bowing out after a valiant showing against eventual champions Argentina, tens of thousands of fans created viral scenes of early-morning rhapsody in Sydney and Melbourne's public squares, which coach Graham Arnold showed in the locker room to motivate his players.

 For a brief moment, it felt like Australian football was set to get its mojo back but thanks to its inability to get out of its own way, it was back to square one once again.